 Are you looking for a bright, cheerful pop of color for your garden?
-Iceland poppies, or Papaver nudicaule, might be just the flower for you.
-This flowering plant is a perennial that thrives in subarctic regions, but is often planted in the same fashion as an annual in warmer climates.
-It produces feathery foliage and hairy or fuzzy flower stems.
-Its tall stems are leafless and sport brightly colored flowers, each with four thin, silky petals.
-A specific variety of poppy, Iceland poppies can range in color from red to pink, orange, yellow, and even white.
+Arctic poppies, or Papaver nudicaule, might be just the flowers for you.
+These flowering plants are perennials that thrive in subarctic regions but are often planted in the same fashion as annuals in warmer climates.
+They produce feathery foliage and hairy or fuzzy flower stems.
+Their tall stems are leafless and sport brightly colored flowers, each plant with four papery thin, silky, and ruffled petals.
+A specific variety of poppy, Arctic poppies can range in color from red to pink, orange, yellow, and even white.

 |Botanical Name||Papaver nudicaule|

 |Common Name||Arctic poppy, Iceland poppy|

 |Sun Exposure||Full, partial|